For a nervous system running too hot

 One-on-one therapy for anxiety, depression, identity, trauma, and the patterns you can see but can't yet shift.

-Learn moreADHD Therapy
+Learn moreADHD and Neurodiversity-Affirming Therapy

 Neurodivergent-affirming therapy for adult ADHD — focus, executive function, emotional regulation, and self-compassion.